Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Introduction

-\textbf{RQ1:} How may we empower players to understand the processes of misinformation generation and misinformation debunking through a GenAI-based PvP game?
+\textbf{RQ1:} How may we empower users to recognize and understand the processes of misinformation generation and misinformation debunking?

-\textbf{RQ2:} What behaviors do players exhibit when they are asked to generate versus protect against misinformation?
+\textbf{RQ2:} What behaviors do players exhibit in response to game mechanics and opponent tactics?

 In this paper, we present the design and evaluation of the PvP game.
-We conducted a mixed-method study with 47 participants, using a within-subjects design and pre- and post-surveys for repeated measures.
+We conducted a mixed-method study with 47 participants, using within-subjects design and pre- and post-surveys for repeated measures.
 Our findings suggest that through gameplay, participants improved their ability to reflect on instances of misinformation, raised their levels of media literacy, expanded their repertoire of strategies applied to countering misinformation, and improved their discernment abilities.
-This study contributes to the growing body of work analyzing misinformation education games.
-Specifically, we provide insights into integrating LLMs and interactive PvP mechanics in media literacy contexts.
-We also offer practical guidance for the design of serious games aimed at combating misinformation in a dynamic, real-world manner.
+This study provides insight into applications of LLMs in interactive PvP mechanics for media literacy.
+We offer practical insights for the design of serious games aimed at combating misinformation in real-world contexts.

-\section{Related work}
+\section{Related Work}